-In the controlled variables stated in the previous slide, the object being lifted by the hydraulic arm, temperature of the fluid used, size of syringe, the can, size of tubes connecting each syringe, starting position of the can at the start of experiment, finishing position of can throughout the experiment, fluid used as weight in the can were kept the same.
+In our controlled variables we stated, Object being lifted by each hydraulic arm, temperature of the fluid used, size of syringe, size of tubes connecting each syringe, starting position of the can at the start of experiment, finishing position of can through the experiment, fluid used as weight in can all stay the same.

-We ensured that the arm was always lifting up 20, 40 and 60 ml liquid but if the arm could not lift that weight, then we tested the weight upto that range to find the max capacity.
-For example, the power steering could not lift 20ml.
+We ensured that the arm was always lifting up 20,40,60 ml but if the result was unpossible then we tested weight in between the range to find the max.
+For example power steering could not lift 20ml.
 We then tested all weights in between 0 and 20 ml.
-In the end, we got 12 ml for trial 1.
+In the end we got 12 ml for trial 1.
 The size of syringes stayed the same at 10 ml syringes.
 We did not change any syringe of tubing in any of the trials.
 We just changed the fluid in the syringes.
-In the experiment we marked down starting point and finishing point with X's to make sure they were not different.
+In the experiment we marked down starting points and finishing points with X's to make sure they were not different.
 We ensured that only water was in the can to be used as weight.

-PROCEDURE OF THE EXPERIMENT
+Procedure of the experiment

-- 1. Build the arm and control panel using the direction as explained in the next few slides. - 2.
+Build the arm and control panel using the direction as explained in the next few slides.

 Fill up the four control panel syringes and tubing with Power Steering Fluid.
-Make sure there are no air bubbles. - 3.
-Attach the open end of the tubing to the other syringes - 4.
-Mark a Starting point and Finishing point 30 cm apart. - Put empty can on starting point.
-Push and Pull Plungers of syringes and try moving can from one point to another. - Repeat step 5 for all water weights and record observations. - 7.
+Make sure there are no air bubbles.

+Attach the open end of the tubing to the other syringes

+Mark a Starting point and Finishing point 30 cm apart.

+Put an empty can on the starting point.
+Push and Pull Plungers of syringes and try moving can from one point to another.

+Repeat step 5 for all water weights and record observations

 Repeat steps 1-6 for all fluids and water weights.

-PROCEDURE OF THE BODY
+Procedure of body

-- 1. Cut 20 cm by 4 cm rectangles out of cardboard. - 2.
+- 1. Cut 20 cm by 4 cm rectangles out of cardboard - 2.
 Drill a hole close to the top on the piece of cardboard at either end. - 3.
-Repeat step one and two one more time. - 4.
-Cut out 2 8.5 by 8.5 square from the cardboard. - 5.
+Repeat step one and two one more time - 4.
+Cut out 2 8.5 by 8.5 square from the cardboard - 5.
 Cut 2 26 cm by 4 cm rectangle with holes on either end like step 2. - 6.
 Cut a quadrilateral with the top of 4 cm, bottom of 7cm, and diagonal of 13cm. - 7.
 Drill a hole like the ones shown in the picture Insert a skewer into one of the 26cm by 4 cm rectangle.
-Take the other similar rectangle and insert the other end of the swerwer into the same hole as done before.
+Take the other similar rectangle and insert the other end of the skewer into the same hole as done before.